booncoder123/HalthCare-backend-project/README.md

 ## Additional Information

-For the full version of the code, additional features, and complete project deployment, please visit the project on GitLab: [HealthCare Backend on GitLab](#).
+For the full version of the code, additional features, and complete project deployment, please visit the project on GitLab: [https://gitlab.com/booncoder123/HalthCare-backend-project](#).